expnoob/ContactListBackend_CodingNinjasProject01/README.md

 # ContactListBackend_CodingNinjasProject01
- A simple contact list using n0ode.js as backend
+ A simple contact list using MongoDB